310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/kokoro_de_pittari_ai_ni_naru.md

 - <em>kokoro de:</em> lit. with heart.
 There is no given possessive pronoun, so it could be “our hearts”, “your heart”, or “my heart”. <em>de</em> could be “with”, “within”, or even “by”.

 - <em>pittari:</em> lit. precisely fits (into something), perfectly suits (something), or comes into contact with something very tightly, without any gaps or spaces.
 This is usually used as an adjective or adverb (along with a verb, such as “fit into”).
-In this case, no verb is used in the song’s title.
+In this case, no verb like that is used in the song’s title.

 - <em>ai ni naru:</em> lit. to become love, to be made up of love, to transform into love, etc… There are many ways “naru” can be translated, and it all depends on its usage in a sentence. <em>ai</em> is lit. love, and does not necessarily refer to romantic love.